Search waiting | Matsusada Precision

 Efficiency

 Efficiency is the ratio of output power to input active power.
 This value in the specification is at the rated output power.
-The smaller the input current gets, the worse the efficiency value becomes.
+Efficiency is typically highest near the rated load and decreases at very light loads.

 Efficiency (%) =